The Open University since 2006

 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!

-This unit extends the ideas introduced in the unit on first-order differential equations to a particular type of second-order differential equation which has a variety of applications.
-The unit assumes that you have previously had a basic grounding in calculus, know something about first-order differential equations and have some familiarity with complex numbers.
+This course extends the ideas introduced in the course on first-order differential equations to a particular type of second-order differential equation which has a variety of applications.
+The course assumes that you have previously had a basic grounding in calculus, know something about first-order differential equations and have some familiarity with complex numbers.

 Copyright & revisions